vitessio/website/content/en/docs/14.0/user-guides/vschema-guide/unique-lookup.md

 ### Backfill

-To Backfill the vindex on already existing table refer to [Backfill Vindexes](../backfill-vindexes)
+To Backfill the vindex on an existing table refer to [Backfill Vindexes](../backfill-vindexes)